-◆ Money income and expenditure of households
+♦ Money income and expenditure of households

-Data on household income and expenditure are taken from the sample survey of the Household Budget Survey.
+Data on household income and expenditure are taken from the results of the sample survey of the Household Budget Survey (HBS).
 The sample unit and reporting unit is a household, i.e. people sharing a dwelling and running a common budget.
-Purposive quota sampling is used for household budget statistics.
+The reporting households of the HBS are selected by purposive quota sampling.

 Before and in the year 2005, basic sampling attributes were social group of a household (it was determined according to which social group the head of household belonged to) and net money income per person.
-The third sampling attribute was the number of unprovided-for children (in households of economically active persons) or the number and sex of members (in households of pensioners without active members).
+The third sampling attribute was the number of unprovided for children (in households of economically active persons) or the number and sex of members (in pensioner households without active members).

-From 2006, the sampling attribute is economic activity and position of a person in the head of household.
-Households with economically active person in the head are classified by his/her status in employment, in households of employees also by education of a person in the head.
-Households with an economically inactive person in the head are further broken down depending on whether someone of the other members of the household is economically active or if there is a pensioner in the head of household.
+As of 2006, the basic sampling attribute is a group of households derived from the economic activity and status in employment of the head of household.
+Households with an economically active head of household are classified by the head of household status in employment, in employee households also by the head's educational attainment.
+Households with an economically inactive head of household are further broken down depending on whether any of the other household members is economically active or whether the head of household is a pensioner.